Miriam Kurtzig Freedman

 Raised in Holland in a comfortable, well-established family in the early 1900s, she moves to Palestine only to lose all contact with her family back in war-torn Holland.

-After her beloved husband’s untimely death, Thea moves back to Holland with her two young children (I am one of them) to await the visas needed to immigrate to the US or Australia –whichever comes first.
+After her beloved husband’s untimely death, Thea moves back to Holland with her two young children—I am one of them—to await the visas needed to immigrate to the US.

-After almost two years, America does!
-Thea and her children set sail from Rotterdam, Holland to New York harbor, past the Statue of Liberty.
+After almost two years of waiting, Thea and her children set sail from Rotterdam, Holland to New York harbor, past the Statue of Liberty.
 When they arrive at the century’s midpoint, America’s streets “are paved with gold” and the “Greatest Generation” lives and leads.
 Through Thea’s experiences as an immigrant, history springs to life.
-With her strength, determination, and courage to get what she wants, and “carry on” as her guiding motto, Thea works hard to meet her dreams and thrive.
+With her strength, determination, and courage to get what she wants, and “carry on” as her guiding motto, Thea works hard to live her dreams and thrive.

 I wrote her story with great affection for my mother and with honesty about some of her shortcomings.
 Her story reveals the hopes, tragedies, and joys of a life well-lived.
 It is a compelling tale of maintaining optimism even at the highest cost.